-Sári Szász Komlós is an ecological weaver, a student of herbal medicine, aspiring doula and herb farmer living with unceded Gumbaynggirr land.
+Sári Szász Komlós is an ecological weaver, a student of herbal medicine, doula and herb farmer living with unceded Gumbaynggirr land.

-My path evolved through various animist adventures and reflections.
+This path evolved through various animist adventures and reflections.
 An ongoing process of uncovering the following:

 ✷ How do we live and embody ways that meaningfully repair planetary wellbeing and our environment?

 The weaving studio is currently relocated to our home which is a beautiful hand-built cottage.
 Once compacted paddocks are being regenerated using practices that centre around biodiversity, soil health and increasing water in the landscape .We relocated from the Snowy Mountains and are starting our farming enterprise all over again, in a new climate and new place.
 It takes time to build relations with the land but everyday we are planting seeds and giving this place our presence and love.

 We imagine this landscape to be a space for land-based healing and sustainable skill nurturing for others.
 A place of weaving and medicine making and experimenting.
 Somewhere for bodies to gather to practice old ways.
 To reconnect and find stability, so we can use our wellbeing in service to our sacred work and in service to social + environmental justice.

 Sári weaves commissions so if you have a desire for something you’d like handwoven and bespoke, please get in touch.